-These red, white, and blue rice krispies are quick and easy to make and are sure to be a crowd pleaser.
+These red, white, and blue 4th of July rice krispie treats are quick and easy to make and are sure to be a crowd-pleaser.

 Such a fun and festive, classic dessert to show your patriotic pride and celebrate the Fourth of July